Co-working spaces in the city centre š¤

 Freshly made sandwiches and tempting cakes are on offer, and if you need a screen break, there are books or games available too.

-Hygge is set to open its third venue at Elshaw House, overlooking Pounds Park, in spring 2025.
+Hygge opened their third venue at Elshaw House, overlooking Pounds Park, in spring 2025.

 Sheffield Plate